 Next, you will need to create a username and a password that you will use to log into the admin area of your new website.

 Siteground will then prompt you again to purchase a few extra add-ons.
-SG scanner isn’t necessary at this moment however I would recommend you pick up domain privacy unless it doest fit within your budget.
+SG scanner isn’t necessary at this moment however I would recommend you pick up domain privacy unless it does not fit within your budget.

-You’ll then be given the choice to log in to your new WordPress dashboard or go to site tools.
-Select “Log in Admin”.
+You’ll then be given the choice to view your new WordPress website or go to site tools.
+Select “Site Tools”.

 SiteGround will then launch the WordPress starter setup wizard, click on “start now”.